thetruejard/LardRenderQueue/README.md

 # LardRenderQueue

-The Lard Render Queue is a WIP python script to automatically queue and run headless renders of Blender projects (`.blend` files).
+The Lard Render Queue is a WIP Python script to automatically queue and run headless renders of Blender projects (`.blend` files).

 Note that the script is currently under development and is not usable in its current state.